 I am a recovering People-Pleasing Perfectionist.
 As such, I was lost to myself for a long time.
-Although I’ve accomplished a fair amount as an individual, I usually worked my needs and wants around other people’s needs.
-My family was always put first.
-Then friends.
-My needs were sometimes fourth or fifth.
-I often felt guilty doing things for myself.
+Although I’ve accomplished a fair amount as an individual, I usually did things to gain validation and acceptance from those around me.
+I lived a lot of my life based on what I thought others wanted from me.

 When I hit my mid to late 40’s, I came into the proverbial mid-life crisis.
 I looked around me thinking, “how did I end up here?” and, “what does my future hold?” and most importantly, “who am I and what do I want?”